kieranpotts/dotfiles/README.md

 You MAY make further edits to the `~/.local.gitconfig` file.
 This is how you can override and extend the baseline Git configurations (in `~/.gitconfig`).
 You SHOULD NOT use the `git config --global` command to update your Git configuration.
 This will update the file symlinked from `~/.gitconfig` and those changes will be overwritten whenever you re-run the `bin/update.sh` script.
 To avoid this, you SHOULD instead edit the `~/.local.gitconfig` directly.

 The `~/.local.gitignore` file MAY be used to configure global [Git ignore rules](https://git-scm.com/docs/gitignore).
-By default, this file adds a rule that will ignore any files or directories named `__TODO__` in any Git repository on your local filesystem.
-It means the contents of `__TODO__` paths will be private to you and will not be committed to source control.
+By default, this file adds a rule that will ignore any files or directories named `__TODO__` or `__NOTES__` in any Git repository on your local filesystem.
+It means the contents of these paths will be private to you and will not be committed to source control.
 You MAY extend `~/.local.gitignore` with any additional rules you like.

 **Any changes you make to any of the "local" Git files will NOT be overwritten when you re-run the `bin/update.sh` script.**